Don't Ring the Bell - Develop a Success Mindset

 GI Jane, up against the male marines, had it tough (as you would imagine).
 Anyone who couldn't endure the test of extreme physical marine training could ring the bell.
 Once they rang the bell, it signified the end of their test and the end of their career in the marines.
 Ring the bell; game over.

 Close to ringing the bell and ready to give up, nothing left, no more to give, GI Jane is about to ring the bell.
 BUT, somewhere deep within her she finds the mental strength to turn it around and focus on not letting them defeat her.
 She was exhausted and physically shattered, but her mental power kicked in and she kept going.
 She never rang the bell and was a stronger human being because of it.

 I always thought that when people talk of someone who ‘gave up too soon' or gave up when ‘success was just around the corner', it never made any sense.
 I always thought that it was ridiculous because who knows how far away success is, or that if you just keep going (and going) success will be yours.

 Now I understand because I put it in the context of the bell.
 I f you've never been standing next to that bell, and refused to ring it in spite of your overwhelming desire to do so, then you probably won't understand.

 Sometimes you may need to correct course, or change your perspective, but if you have the mental capacity to not ring the bell, I believe you have the capability to achieve anything.

-Have a question for Jenny?
-Ask or leave a comment below!
+Have a question for Jenny or want to leave a comment?
+Click here.